Banbury Oversized Drape Crochet Cardigan Free Pattern

 The Banbury Oversized Drape Crochet Cardigan is a beautiful draping cardigan with long sleeves and ribbing on the bottom and at the cuffs.
 It features a simple neckline and opening and is designed to be oversized.
 The cardigan is suitable for beginners.
 There are no button holes or buttons used for this pattern.

-This is a free and easy crochet pattern available as a size inclusive made to measure pattern.
+The Banbury Oversized Drape Crochet Cardigan is a free and easy crochet pattern available as a size inclusive made to measure pattern.
 It is beginner friendly, very simple and uses weight 5/bulky/chunky yarn.
 This pattern can also accommodate for different gauges.

 CROCHET MEASUREMENTS & SIZES

 Kiks + Jack Crochet will always try to write patterns that are “made to measure” (versus graded sized patterns) so that crocheters can get the wonderful benefits of making a garment that fits perfectly.
-However we do appreciate taking measurements can be inconvenient for some and have also provided standard sizing for those who wish to use it.
+However we do appreciate taking measurements can be inconvenient for some and have also provided standard measurements for those who wish to use it.

 To use this pattern you will need the following measurements and you should write them down for easy reference: